cheatcode/mongodb/README.md

 ## Step 2: Provision TLS Certificates

 The provision_ssl script configures MongoDB to use pre-generated private CA certificates for enhanced security.
+These can be generated using the mongodb-ssl tools on your machine.

 1. **Place your private CA certificates in the required locations**: